-FOCUS AREA COMPLETED PRIOR TO 2021 COMPLETED IN 2021 AND BEGINNING OF 2022 NEXT STEPS 5 REMEDIATION: Ensure any breaches of our CSR and Human Rights standards and policies, including instances of modern slavery are remediated in line with UN Guiding Principles on Business and Human Rights.
+FOCUS AREA COMPLETED PRIOR TO 2022 COMPLETED IN 2022 NEXT STEPS 5 REMEDIATION: Ensure any breaches of our CSR and Human Rights standards and policies, including instances of modern slavery are remediated in line with UN Guiding Principles on Business and Human Rights.
 All audited suppliers found to be falling short of our CSR and Human Rights standards and policies are issued with a remediation plan and supported to make lasting improvements.
-To date, 23% of our direct Tier 1 Suppliers have participated in improvement projects consisting of detailed training and one on one follow up covering a range of topics, for instance health & safety, wages and working hours, social dialogue and productivity.
-In 2020, we have carried out several remediation plans: We have collaborated with four brands and a supplier in Thailand to repay workers' recruitment fees Terminated two Tier 1 Product Suppliers (in Madagascar and in China) due to risk of child labour and forced labour respectively and inability to put a sufficient prevention measure in place.
+To date, 23% of our direct Tier 1 Suppliers have participated in improvement projects consisting of detailed training and one on one follow up covering a range of topics, for instance health &amp; safety, wages and working hours, social dialogue and productivity.
+In 2020, we have carried out several remediation plans: We have collaborated with four brands and a supplier in Thailand to repay workers' recruitment fees.
+Terminated two Tier 1 Product Suppliers (in Madagascar and in China) due to risk of child labour and forced labour respectively and inability to put a sufficient prevention measure in place.
 Terminated a UK cleaning contractor due to their unwillingness to change their employment practices that put workers at a disadvantage.
-Examples of remediation carried out in 2021 include: Collaboration with one other brand and a supplier in Albania to improve payments and employment conditions of temporary workers.
-Together with one of our licence partners we have identified one supplier in China with serious risks of forced labour and inability to provide the transparency and improvements needed and agreed to terminate the relationship for SMC production.
-Of the 109 assessments performed in 2021, 7 sites were not approved for production due to the presence of critical human rights risks and the inability to improve what needed.
-Although the facilities have not been raised and an improvement plan was shared with the direct supplier so to provide information on what risks we have found and how to tackle them and what actions to implement.
+We have collaborated with one other brand and a supplier in Albania to improve payments and employment conditions of temporary workers.
+Together with one of our licence partners we have identified one supplier in China with serious risks of forced labour and inability to provide the transparency and improvements needed and agreed to terminate the relationship for SMC production. • Out of the 116 assessments performed in 2022, 11 sites were not approved for production due to the presence of critical human rights risks and the inability to improve what needed.
+Although the facilities have not been approved for our production, all the cases have been raised and an improvement plan was shared with the direct supplier so to provide information on what risks we have found and how to tackle them and what actions to implement.
 Continue to ensure access to a remedy for workers through putting robust and effective improvement plans in place and continue monitoring of our supply chain to ensure improvements are sustainable.
 Only as a last resort, where suppliers refuse or are unable to engage in remediation and meet our standards, terminate high risk business relationships responsibly.